-Canada is a lead supporter to the Extractive Industries Transparency Initiative (EITI), which seeks to increase transparency in oil, gas, and mining sectors through the implementation of standards related to the publication and verification of company tax, royalty payments, and other government revenues.
-At present, 25 countries have been deemed “EITI-compliant” (including Mozambique, Peru, and Tanzania), with another 16 countries in the process of implementing the EITI.
+Canada is a lead supporter to the Extractive Industries Transparency Initiative (EITI), which seeks to increase transparency in the oil, gas, and mining sectors through the implementation of standards related to the publication and verification of company tax, royalty payments, and other government revenues.
+At present, 31 countries have been deemed “EITI-compliant” (including Mozambique, Peru, Tanzania, Mongolia and Indonesia), with another 17 countries in the process of implementing the EITI.
 Canada also supports the World Bank’s Extractive Industries Technical Advisory Facility, a unique global venue that facilitates ongoing discussions among developing countries on practical issues related to the sustainable management and development of the extractive sector.

 Latin America and Caribbean Region